radicle-dev/radicle-alpha/rfcs/0003-radicle-daemon.rst

   subscribe to the machine's IPFS pubsub topic to listen for messages of type ``"input_request"``.
 When it receives such a message, it will check to see if the ``"expression"`` is valid.
-If it is, it will write it to IPFS, update the IPNS link and post a message of type ``"new_input"`` with the same nonce and expression.
+If it is, it will add it to the linked-list of inputs on IPFS, and publish the updated IPNS record.
+If this is successful, the daemon posts a message of type ``"new_input"`` with the same nonce to the machines's pubsub topic.

 Drawbacks
 ----------